Real-Dev-Squad/website-members/CONTRIBUTING.md

 ```
 git checkout -b <branch-name>
 ```
 We will try to name the branch according to the task we are going to perform in it.
-If it going to be a `feature`, the branch name should begin with `feat` or `feature`.
-If it going to be a `fix`, the branch name should begin with `fix` or `bugfix`.
-The branch name should be self explanatory.
+If it is going to be a `feature`, the branch name should begin with `feat` or `feature`.
+If it is going to be a `fix`, the branch name should begin with `fix` or `bugfix`.
+The branch name should be self-explanatory.
 For example, if I want to work on a `feature` called `login-form`, the branch name will be **feature/login-form**.
-If it is going to a `fix` in `form-data`, the branch will be `fix/form-data`.
+If it is going to be a `fix` in `form-data`, the branch name will be `fix/form-data`.
 Command example:
 ```
 git checkout -b feature/login-form